When I say the words "memorize Bible scriptures", what comes to your mind?

 Some of you may be groaning right now because you think about growing up in Sunday School with flannel graphs.
 Or maybe you have had bad experiences trying to memorize in the past.
 Maybe you tried to memorize something for a school play and were embarrassed because you messed up in front of a huge audience.

 Now, that sounds adventurous and exciting, doesn't it?
-There's a great picture here of a bride with her sword that illustrates my point.
+There's a great picture here of a bride with her sword and shield that illustrates my point.

 So, as a Warrior Princess, think of your sword, your only offensive weapon against our enemy Satan, as the Word of God (Ephesians 6:17 - "...the sword of the Spirit, which is the word of God.").
 Have you practiced using it lately?
 Do you know it well?